 Skip to main content

-Explore key Python pandas interview questions and answers for data science roles
+Explore key Pandas interview questions and answers for data science roles.

-Whether you’re looking for your first job opportunity or want to level up your role, we’ve got you covered.
-In this article, we’ve compiled the most frequently asked Python pandas interview questions and their answers.
+In this article, I’ve compiled the most frequently asked Pandas interview questions and their answers.
 Some of the questions are from my own interview experience at Target in a data scientist role.
+Let's get started!

 1. What is pandas in Python?

-2. How do you access the top 6 rows and last 7 rows of a pandas DataFrame?
+2. How do you quickly access the top 5 rows and last 5 rows of a pandas DataFrame?

-The head() method in pandas is used to access the initial rows of a DataFrame, and tail() method is used to access the last rows.
+The head() method in pandas is used to access the first 5 rows of a DataFrame, and the tail() method is used to access the last 5 rows.

 3. Why doesn’t DataFrame.shape have parenthesis?